Skip to Content

 Depending on what substance is applied to the cuticle, it will open or close, and the cortex will be nourished and moisturized (or damaged).
 The cortex is the layer that indicates the natural color, curls, texture, and thickness of the hair itself.

 If you suffer from split ends, the protective cuticle has been worn away, and the inner cortex is beginning to fray like the ends of a thread.
-This condition usually arises when your hair has been treated harshly from brushing too hard or exposure to the elements or chemicals.
+This condition usually arises when your hair has been treated harshly, from brushing too hard or exposure to chemicals.

 Types of Hair Cuticles

 Your hair’s ability to absorb and retain moisture is determined by the structure of your hair cuticle.
-Some cuticles don’t absorb and maintain moisture easily, while others absorb moisture quickly but don’t retain it for very long.
+Low-porosity cuticles absorb less moisture but retain it for longer, while high-porosity cuticles absorb moisture quickly but also release it sooner.

 Hair Follicle vs. Hair Cuticle